yonahforst/discovery-android/README.md

 ##API
 `public Discovery(Context context, ParcelUuid uuid, String username, DIStartOptions startOptions, DiscoveryCallback discoveryCallback )`
   - `uuid`: A UUID that identifies your application.
-If you want to discovery iOS devices, both libraries need to be using the same UUID
+If you want to discover iOS devices, both libraries need to be using the same UUID
   - `username`: The username to include in the broadcast.
 Note: in this implementation, we can only broadcast a max of 7 characters.
 You can use longer usernames but nearby devices will need to connect in order to read it. (the username is then cached so this only happens once per discovery)
   - `startOptions`:
      - DIStartAdvertisingAndDetecting